ia6382/mean-shift-Kalman-filter-tracker/README.md

 File porocilo.pdf contains the derivation of the Kalman filter and an extensive testing report in the Slovenian language.
 This project was a personal assignment for the Advanced Topics in Computer Vision course at the University of Ljubljana, Faculty of Computer and Information Science.

+---
+Run the tracker with the *demo_tracker.m* where you can also specifiy the testing sequence.
+Changing the dynamic model is possible within the *ms_initialize.m* file.